tanguyhardion/math-algorithms/README.md

-# GCD Finder
+# Math algorithms

+## Description

+This repository contains a collection of math algorithms written in C, with the purpose of improving my programming skills.

 ## Usage

-To use this program, simply download the `gcd.c` file from the repository and compile it, for example using gcc:
+To use any of the C scripts, simply download the `.c` file from any folder and compile it, for example using gcc:

-    gcc gcd.c -o gcd
+    gcc fle.c -o file

 Then, run the program using the following command:

-    ./gcd
+    ./file

 and follow the instructions.